 The best and simplest option is to avoid drink and drugs altogether if you are driving.
 There really is no excuse for driving under the influence—you always have options:

-Make sure you're informed before heading out on the roads this winter.
 Check out some of our useful guides covering everything you need to know about driving: